| Many scholars have modeled the importance of investment to industries and

 the attraction of investment and participation of the technology holders in investment, the

 greatest and biggest world economies are particularly considered to be having a special advantage.
+It is clear that the attraction of capital requires a particular economic structure which,

 in competition with rival economics, has the desired capacity or potential features such as